 Updates & Notices

-Disc Golf is OPEN for the 2016 season!
+Disc golf is now OPEN for the 2017 season!

 Disc golf is similar to regular golf.
 Instead of using golf clubs and balls aiming for a hole, Disc Golf players use golf discs and aim for a target basket – a pole extending up from the ground with chains and a basket where the disc lands.
 The object of the game is to complete each hole in the fewest number of throws, starting from a tee area and finishing at the basket.
 Generally, a course is 9 or 18 Holes.
 The player with the lowest score wins.